yeagerai/genworlds/docs/docs/get-started/quickstart.md

 pip install genworlds
 ```

+To understand the GenWorlds framework, it's crucial to understand the primitives that underpin it, you can find a simple overview [here](/docs/get-started/intro.md).

 ### Step 2: Create Your First World

 Generate your initial world (by now empty), where agents and objects will live.